noriapi/prevent-alt-win-menu/README.md

 - `VK_LWIN` / `VK_RWIN` (Left/Right Windows key)

-When such a key is released, a dummy keypress (by default, `VK__none_`) is programmatically sent immediately.
+When such a key is released, a dummy key-up event (by default, `VK__none_`) is programmatically sent immediately.
-This causes Windows to interpret the input as a hotkey sequence rather than a single keypress — effectively suppressing the default menu activation behavior.
+This causes Windows to interpret the input as a hotkey sequence rather than a standalone key release — effectively suppressing the default menu activation behavior.

 ## Configuration